-Here’s the large map I posted back then: it shows the familiar coastline of southern California at Los Angeles, green bands representing the San Gabriel and San Bernardino Mountains to the north and northeast of LA, and the Mojave Desert beyond, from Palmdale in the west to Lucerne Valley and in the east.
+Here’s the large map of southern California, showing familiar coastline around Los Angeles, green bands representing the San Gabriel and San Bernardino Mountains to the north and northeast of LA, and the Mojave Desert beyond, from Palmdale in the west to Lucerne Valley and in the east.
 Palm Springs is in the lower right corner.
 (Click on the image for a larger one.)

 And here, from https://www.mytopo.com/maps/, is a topographical map of central Apple Valley, with Highway 18 angling down in the the lower left; a group of hills at the left, north of the highway, in the area of our later second Apple Valley house; and the sizeable Fairview Mountain in the northeast.
 The first Apple Valley house was near that.

 Now some photos of the house.
+From the boxes of my father’s old slides, these are the only ones of that house.
+(One of the photos pages does have a few more, of family visitors from Illinois.)
 Many of these old photos have faded, while a few of them have, oddly, retained their color.
 This first one is, unusually, a winter snow shot.
 (It didn’t snow in the desert very often.)

 Here’s a front/side view, with somebody’s car (not my father’s).
 Then a corner of the back yard, with some grass.
 Then another corner of the back yard, with my father, who I suspect built that low cinder-block wall around the yard, and one of our two dogs.